 Tuition Cost

-CAPCOG promotes two different tuition prices for cadets attending a BPOC based on their attending status.
+Regardless if a cadet is an agency-hired cadet or an independent cadet.
+CAPCOG charges one rate for attending its BPOCs.
 Independent cadets are people who are taking a BPOC and earning their Basic Peace Officer License before being hired by a policing agency.
 Agency-hired cadets are cadets who are employed by policing agencies before joining the academy.
-Examples of such policing agencies can be municipal police and fire departments, such as Georgetown, Granger, Marble Falls and Blanco PDs, or Austin, Round Rock; and Sam Marcos fire departments; and county offices, such as Llano, Fayette, and Caldwell county SOs; Blanco, Burnet, and Lee county constable offices; or Hays and Bastrop district attorney’s offices.
-Due to its proximity to the state capital, agency-hired cadets also includes state policing agencies such as Texas Department of Public Safety, Texas Parks and Wildlife, and Texas Alcoholic Beverage Commission.
+Examples of such policing agencies can be municipal police and fire departments, such as Georgetown, Granger, Marble Falls and Blanco PDs, or Austin, Round Rock; and San Marcos fire departments; and county offices, such as Llano, Fayette, and Caldwell county SOs; Blanco, Burnet, and Lee county constable offices; or Hays and Bastrop district attorney’s offices.
+Due to its proximity to the state capital, agency-hired cadets also includes state policing agencies such as Texas Department of Public Safety, Texas Parks and Wildlife, and Texas Alcoholic Beverage Commission and more.

 Below is a list of estimated costs for obtaining documents for joining a BPOC and the supplies needed to complete the course.
 It is made available so future cadets can budget their cost.
 In most cases, these costs are not set by CAPCOG and may vary in price based on vendor.
 RLEA recommends applicants make no purchases until they are fully accepted into the program.